A transatlantic partnership

 The European Nuclear Cogeneration Industrial Initiative (NC2I) and the US Next Generation Nuclear Plant (NGNP) Industrial Alliance have been collaborating since 2014 on the design and regulatory framework of the first modern commercial High Temperature Gas-cooled Reactor (HTGR).

-In September 2017, they launched the GEMINI+ project together with an international consortium to demonstrate high temperature nuclear cogeneration with HTGR technology.
+From 2017 to 2020, NC2I and NGNP carried out the GEMINI+ project together with an international consortium to demonstrate high temperature nuclear cogeneration with HTGR technology.

 An international agreement

 An industrial application

 In December 2014 NC2I and the NGNP Industry Alliance published a Vision Document on the GEMINI initiative.
 It set the basis for a successful transatlantic partnership to accelerate the development of improved, intrinsically safe and versatile nuclear energy technology.

 EUROPAIRS was a European FP7 project, which set the foundations for the establishment of NC2I.
 It defined the boundary operational conditions for nuclear cogeneration and established a technical roadmap for the timely development and demonstration of HTRs.